jangelsb/next.calc-bugs/README.md

 Then just click here: **[Create a new Issue](https://github.com/jangelsb/next.calc-issues/issues/new/choose)**

-Then simply fill in the form. *Please* make sure you include as much of the requested information as possible, it helps me out a ton!
+And simply fill in the form. *Please* make sure you include as much of the requested information as possible, it helps me out a ton!
 Please be polite in the discussions as well.

 ### How do I find out if my bug  or feature has already been reported?